Education (EDUC)

 EDUC 307.
 Instructional Strategies for Students with Mild Handicaps, Middle/Secondary.
 1 Unit.

-Focuses on modifying curricula lesson planning and developing curricula for mildly handicapped students in the middle or secondary school.
+Focuses on modifying curricula lesson planning and developing curricula for students with mild disabilities in the middle or secondary school.
 Covers specialized approaches to teaching academic, social and behavioral skills to students with mild disabilities.
 Requires a seven-week internship teaching students who have mild handicaps (e.g., learning disabled, emotionally impaired, developmentally disabled).
 EDUC 306 and EDUC 307 are taken as a block.
 Prerequisites: EDUC 255S and EDUC 265.

 EDUC 308.
-Nature and Needs of Mildly Handicapped Students.
+Nature and Needs of Mildly Disabled Students.
 1 Unit.

-Deals with characteristics, methods, and techniques appropriate for students who are learning disabled, emotionally handicapped, and educable mentally handicapped.
+Deals with characteristics, methods, and techniques appropriate for students who are learning disabled, emotionally disabled, and educable mentally disabled.
 Curriculum materials, including current innovations and trends, will be presented.

 EDUC 310.
 Methods of Integrating Arts in the Elementary School.
 1 Unit.